jecki/DHParser/README.md

 In order to speed up DHParser even more, it can be compiled with the Python to C compiler [Cython](https://cython.org).
-Since Version 1.3 DHParser requires at least Cython Version 3 alpha 11, which cannot be installed from the [Python Package Index](https://pypi.org/), but must be built from the [sources on github](https://github.com/cython/cython).
+Since Version 1.3 DHParser requires at least Cython Version 3 alpha 11, which can be installed with pip by adding the alpha or
+beta-versionnumber:

+    pip install Cython==3.0.0b3

 On some Linux-distributions you might find it in the community-repositories.
 (Under Arch-Linux it can be installed with `yay -S cython3`.)